sylverpyro/windows-debloat-and-optout/outline.md

 # Show full path in exporer title bars
-[HKEYCURRENTUSER\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\CabinetState]
-"FullPath"=dword:00000001
+`PowerShell (admin)`
 ```
 REG ADD "HKCU\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\CabinetState" /V "FullPath" /T REG_DWORD /D 00000001 /F

 ```

 # Disable explorer 'help' key
 **WARNING** This does not remove the help tool, just makes it so the OS can no longer execute it.
 If this sounds bad to you, just don't run this
 ```
 taskkill /f /im HelpPane.exe
 takeown /f %WinDir%\HelpPane.exe